nilseuropa/sdpp/readme.md

 X1       SUB-D DB25     F25D
 ```

-:exclamation: The circuit in this form is yet to be tested.
+:exclamation: This printed circuit board is yet to be tested.
+If you have built one, please let me know.

 ****

-## MS-DOS Device Driver
+# MS-DOS Device Driver
 Original device driver is written in 1994 by **Dan Marks** and it is based on TU58 by **Robert Armstrong**.
 Foolproof MMCv3/SDv1/SDv2 control module from Chan Fat FS has been added by [profdc9](https://forum.vcfed.org/index.php?threads/ms-dos-driver-for-an-sd-card-connected-via-a-parallel-port.41516/) and posted on Vintage Computer Federation forum in 2014.

 The driver is made available under the GNU General Public License version 2 and incorporates modified code from ELM Chan Fat FS: http://elm-chan.org/fsw/ff/00index_e.html.